b1ackviking/cpp-project-template/README.md

 ### Configure the `pyproject.toml` file

-The `pyproject.toml` file is a main configuration file for `poetry`.
+The `pyproject.toml` file is a main configuration file for `uv`.
-This template is not a python project, however, using `poetry` makes it very convenient to bring tool dependencies, such as recent versions of `conan`, `cmake`, `pre-commit`, etc.
+This template is not a python project, however, using `uv` makes it very convenient to bring tool dependencies, such as recent versions of `conan`, `cmake`, `pre-commit`, etc.
 Also, keeping them contained in a virtual environment does not pollute